opendatacube/datacube-ows/docs/cfg_functions.rst

     (band1a / band1b) + (band2a / band2b)

+datacube_ows.band_utils.single_band_arcsec
+    Takes one band, and returns the arcsec of that band.

+datacube_ows.band_utils.single_band_offset_log
+    Takes a single band and an optional offset, and an optional scale.

+    Returns:

+        log( ( band * scale ) + offset )

+    The scale and offset both default to 1.0.
+If offset is not supplied the more efficient log1p function is used.

 E.g. This is an index function that will compute NDVI on any layer that has both an "nir" and "red" band name or alias in the band dictionary: